jaredpalmer/formik/website/versioned_docs/version-2.0.3/tutorial.md

 };
 ```

 The `<Field>` component by default will render an `<input>` component that given a `name` prop will implicitly grab the respective `onChange`, `onBlur`, `value` props and pass them to the element as well as any props you pass to it.
-However,Since not everything is an input, `<Field>` also accepts a few other props to let you render whatever you want.
+However, since not everything is an input, `<Field>` also accepts a few other props to let you render whatever you want.
 Some examples..

-// @todo Is this necessary here?

 ```jsx
 // <input className="form-input" placeHolder="Jane"  />